Where Was The Largest Algae Bloom Ever Recorded?

 In recent years, freshwater lakes, ponds, and many other waterways in the United States have been dealing with an increasing number of harmful algae blooms (HABs).
 And it seems like such devastating events are here to stay.
+Along the Southern California coast, harmful algae blooms have occurred for four years in a row, showing the ongoing and repeated impact on marine ecosystems and wildlife.

 Here are some of the most notable HAB occurrences in the country.